Custom Rules

 Node Types

-TypeScript types for nodes exist in a TSESTree
+TypeScript types for nodes exist in a TSESTree namespace exported by @typescript-eslint/experimental-utils.

-The above rule body could be better written in TypeScript with a type annotation on the node
+The above rule body could be better written in TypeScript with a type annotation on the node:

 import { TSESLint, TSESTree } from '@typescript-eslint/experimental-utils';